jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/digitalSignature/download/downloadTheSignedData.rst

    :width: 600
    :align: center

-2. Section about the signer, sign and/or stamp contains (if it's signature you will see key icon opposite table block with data and if it's stamp you will see stamp icon opposite table block with data):
+2. Section about the signer, sign and/or stamp contains (if it's signature you will see key icon opposite table block with data and if it's stamp you will see stamp icon opposite table block with data)

 * Owner - name of the signature owner
 * Organization - name of the organiztion to which signature belongs